brucemcpherson/cDbAbstraction/dependencies.md

 # Google Apps Script Project: cDbAbstraction
-This repo (cDbAbstraction) was automatically updated on 26 January 2019 17:22:43 GMT by GasGit
+This repo (cDbAbstraction) was automatically updated on 09 July 2020 12:28:13 BST by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project cDbAbstraction